Kola OwolabiAssociate Professor of Music

 Owolabi is a published composer and has received commissions from the Royal Canadian College of Organists and the Catholic Archdiocese of Toronto.
 His solo organ composition Dance was selected for the Royal Canadian College of Organists National Competition in August 2013, where all of the finalists performed this composition.
-His choral works have been performed internationally by ensembles such as the Santa Cruz Chorale, Nashville Chamber Singers, Illinois Wesleyan University Choir, and the Elmer Isler Singers in Toronto.
+His choral works have been performed internationally by ensembles such as the Santa Cruz Chorale, CA, Nashville Chamber Singers, Illinois Wesleyan University Choir, and the Elmer Isler Singers in Toronto.

 In 2002, Dr. Owolabi was awarded second prize and audience prize at the American Guild of Organists National Young Artists Competition in Organ Performance.
 He holds degrees in organ performance and choral conducting from McGill University, Montreal, Yale University, and Eastman School of Music.
 His former teachers have included Bruce Wheatcroft, John Grew, Martin Jean, Thomas Murray, Hans Davidsson, and William Porter.